-The town of Keylong owes its consequence to Khardang, erstwhile capital of the 10th century kingdom of Guge and the seat of the renowned Khardang Gompa.
+The town of Keylong owes its consequence to Khardang, erstwhile capital of the 10th-century kingdom of Guge and the seat of the renowned Khardang Gompa.
 The town was built on the left bank of the Bhaga river in a spot sheltered by tall cliffs that dissolve into gentle slopes and pastures.

-Keylong is the most populated place in Lahaul region and also is home to all the government offices in the district and is also a major traveller hub since all the long distance buses to Leh, Manali and Kaza start from the Keylong bus stop.
+Keylong is the most populated place in Lahaul region and also is home to all the government offices in the district and is also a major traveller hub since all the long-distance buses to Leh, Manali and Kaza start from the Keylong bus stop.
 The Manali-Leh highway is seven kilometres from Keylong.

 The main attraction is Kardang monastery which is the largest and most important monastery of the Drukpa sect of Tibetan Buddhism and lies opposite the town.
 The other attractions are Sissu for Siberian wild geese and ducks during spring.
 Famous gompas are Guru Ghantal, Tayul and Gemur which are famous for their arts and Buddhist faith.

-The inhabitants are Buddhist and every festival is celebrated with participation of Lamas and monks.
+The inhabitants are Buddhist and every festival is celebrated with the participation of Lamas and monks.
 During the month of July, the annual Lahaul festival is celebrated with great pomp and attracts locals and travellers from all over.
 Several cultural activities are organised during the festival.

 Keylong has a couple of ATMs but it is always advisable to carry enough cash while travelling to the Himalayas.
 There are also a couple of internet cafés, phone network might not be very good.